threeColorFr/threeColorFr.github.io/_pages/cv.md

 * ***National Scholarship of China***.
 (2012)

-* Recipient of 29 additional scholarships (for study, research, volunteer work *etc.*) during undergraduate study at HIT, in total ¥97,600.
+* Recipient of 29 other scholarships (for study, research, volunteer work *etc.*) during undergraduate study at HIT, in total ¥97,600.

 ***3. Awards***
 * ***Finalist***, TECO Green Tech International Contest.
 (2017)